shobhitsinha04/gen_ai_simulation/README.md

 ## Complete Code Repository

-The complete code for this project is available in a linked repository:
+This is just testing code, the complete code for this project is available in a linked repository:
 [TrajLLM Repository](https://github.com/cju0/TrajLLM)

 ## Getting Started